tdelame/Graphics-Origin/README.md

 performance, support and so on), are advised to read about projects such as [Ogre](http://www.ogre3d.org/) or [Unity](https://unity3d.com/).

-# Configuration
+## Configuration
-The code has only been tested on GNU/Linux platforms, compiled with gcc 5.2. to 5.3.
-It has also been tested on Windows 64 bits with Visual Studio 14.
+The code has been tested on a limited set of platforms, including:
+- GNU/Linux platforms, compiled with gcc 5.2, 5.3 and 6.1
+- Windows 64 bits, with Visual Studio 14

-# Installation
+## Installation
-This will be added soon with the set of dependencies.
+A documentation about installation will be added soon for both GNU/Linux and Windows.
+In the meantime, here are the set of external libraries required:
+- mandatory (only to parallelize things)
+  - OpenMP
+  - OpenCL.
+On GNU/Linux platforms, be sure to install OpenCL development headers.
+    Indeed, when Cuda is installed, the include directory of cuda is used instead of the one of OpenCL.
+Thus, there will be a conflict between the Cuda/Thrust headers included in the sources and those from the cuda installation.
+- required
+  - OpenMesh (for the geometry library)
+  - Boost
+- required for graphic applications
+  - Qt 5
+  - GLEW & OpenGL

-# Licensing
+## Licensing
 This code is release under the MIT Licence.
 Please see the file called LICENCE.

-# Contacts
+## Contacts
 Thomas Delame, tdelame@gmail.com